rasmartins/typemux/docs/README.md

-# TypeMux Documentation
+# TypeMUX Documentation

-This directory contains the complete documentation for TypeMux, ready to be deployed as a GitHub Pages site.
+This directory contains the complete documentation for TypeMUX, ready to be deployed as a GitHub Pages site.

 ## Documentation Structure